mooffie/mc/src/lua/doc/guide/10-getting-started.md

 [tip]

-The number embedded in the folder name, "0.1" in this case, makes it possible to install different major versions of MC exposing different major versions of API: each would have a different number.
+The version number embedded in the folder name, "0.1" in this case, makes it possible to install different major versions of MC exposing different major versions of API: each would have a different number.